Asynchronous Network Management System (ANMS) Product Guide

 Because the ANMS is deployed as a series of containers managed by compose with associated environment variables and configuration, an upgrade involves rebuilding and restarting affected containers.

 The following will reset all database state, including user profiles, ADM configuration, and all historical report data.
-This should only be used for test hosts or after performing a full Postgres DB backup (see Section 3.6).
+This should only be used for test hosts or after performing a full Postgres DB backup (see Section 3.6, “Long-Term Database Backup and Restore”).

 To force containers and volumes (containing long-term database files) to be cleared, a maintainer can run the following from the host.